bholliger/simple-table-manager/readme.txt

 = How can I add a new table by using the plugin? =

 You cannot.
-Please use 'full feature' plugins if you need full access to the database.
+Please use 'full featured' plugins if you need full access to the database.

 == Screenshots ==